NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

 = UNRELEASED =
+* FIXED: Check for false value if hostname or port contains invalid value and ldap_connect fails.

 = 3.1.7 =
 * CHANGED: WordPress 6.7 compatibility has been checked